MEET THE TEAM

-A top talent, brilliant administrator and strategist, Christina is a talented leader.
-Her success includes a 14 year career teaching, writing curriculum and grants, fundraising, and diversity/inclusion consultation.
-Christina brings an extensive range of non-profit experience as a board member, executive director and business leader.
-As an Anishinaabikwe and community leader, Christina shares her enthusiasm for empowering individuals and illuminating the breadth of human experiences.
-Christina enthusiastically leads the vision of the Duluth Art Institute as its first Anishinaabe leader.
-Her focus is delivered with tender attention to advocacy rooted in celebrating inclusivity and professionalism.
-Christina thoughtfully serves and our community with a vision to the future.
-Christina currently chairs the State of MN Capitol Arts Committee and serves on the Duluth Public Arts Commission.
-Christina was awarded an AARP 50 over 50 most influential people in MN award as a bias buster.
-She lives in Duluth, MN with her acknowledged home in the Bois Forte Nation in Northern MN.
+Executive Director with 35 years of leadership experience, Christina brings an extensive range of non-profit experience as a board member, executive director, and business leader.
+Utilizing an Anishinaabe and community leadership lens, Christina appreciates the breadth of human experiences.
+She enthusiastically leads the vision of the Duluth Art Institute as its first Anishinaabe leader.
+Her focus on advocacy and service is rooted in inclusivity and decolonization.
+Christina thoughtfully serves our community with a vision to the future.
+Currently reappointed, Christina serves on the State of MN Capitol Arts Exhibitions Committee, is President of the Duluth Public Arts Commission, served on the State of MN CAAPB Task force on Monuments and Statues, and sits on the Minnesota State Arts Board.
+Christina is also on the U.S. Senate Curatorial Advisory Board representing the Midwest.
+She was awarded an AARP 50 over 50 most influential people in MN award as a bias buster.
+She lives in Mesaabikong (Duluth, MN) with her acknowledged home in Onaminii-zaga-iganig (the Bois Forte Nation in Northern MN).

 DeArmond comes from a long background of working in the arts and arts administration.
 Upon graduating from UMD in 1971, he worked as a full-time potter in the state of Virginia and then established his own shop and studio in Duluth.
 When the Duluth Art Institute was moving into the Depot, he was hired as the Executive Director, a job he held for eight years.
 From there he took the position of Development Director at KUMD, Duluth Public Radio, on the campus of UMD.
 He finished his career in arts administration as the Executive Director of the Arrowhead Regional Arts Council, a position he held for 30 years.